Marine Aviation Training Support Group 21: 2000

 In May 2000, the Commandant of the Marine Corps directed the re-designation of Marine Aviation Training Support Group NAS Pensacola as Marine Aviation Training Support Group 21.
 All Marine Aviation Training Support Groups were redesignated to promote a sense of Marine Corps identity and tradition and allow them and their history to live on.

 2004-2005

-Hurricanes Ivan and Dennis nearly destroyed the historic [NAS Pensacola] including the buildings used to house MATSG-21.
-This forced relocation resulted in the current location on Farrar Rd. in the Parachute Rigger Building.
+Hurricane Ivan caused 'catastrophic damage' to the historic NAS Pensacola.
+This included the buildings used to house MATSG-21, which forced its relocation to the Parachute Rigger Building on Farrar Rd.

-2006-Present
+2006 – present

 The command currently oversees training along the Gulf Coast to include Recon and Reserve activities.
 Additionally, the Enhanced Training Program provides Marines waiting for their Military Occupational Specialty (MOS) school to begin with the Marine Peculiar Training described on the unit website.
 Training includes leadership education and development, martial arts, pistol qualification, tactics, community involvement, physical fitness and professional military education.